 The LEAP web site, is a web-based initiative designed to foster a community among developing country energy planners and to provide support to users of LEAP and other energy modeling tools.
 The site is open to all at no charge, and includes discussion forums where users can receive technical support from SEI and peer-to-peer support from other LEAP users.
 The site also has links to reference materials including descriptions of LEAP Applications, an online library of useful data sources and guidebooks for energy analysis.

 While LEAP is designed to be as user-friendly as possible and is, we believe, significantly easier to use than other similar energy modeling tools, nevertheless it remains a relatively complex tool.
 Most users will therefore typically need training for about one week before they can use it effectively.
 Training is available through SEI and its regional partner organizations.
 We organize regular LEAP training workshops in various regions of the world.
 Please check the LEAP web site for news of these.
-Alternatively, please contact SEI to request a quotation for a training workshop for a particular country or organization.
+Alternatively, please contact SEI to request a quotation for a training workshop for a particular country, economy or organization.

 Click here for guidelines on how to properly cite LEAP in your published research.